 Jim Stablein of Mediafluent recommends to “to filter your own office IP address.
 If you don’t, it can kill your conversion rate, or at the least, you’re not getting a true metric.”

 Tom Feltham’s team at Software Path agree, and “always include internal IP filters including any remote workers who may be accessing your managed sites.
 Despite these IP filters being essential for data cleanliness, we have seen so many sites where conversion or engagement data is skewed by internal users due to a lack of IP filters.”

 …As does Aneesh Babu–only the team at Backlinkminds filter “out internal traffic […] to measure the accurate data in Google Analytics which excludes our internal or company visits to the webpage.”

 Nili Zaharony’s team at Penguin Strategies “analyze the Behavior Flow to understand the real journey users take on the site.”

-Behavior flow reports visualize the journey your audience take when they land on your site.
+Within Google Analytics Reporting, behavior flow reports visualize the journey your audience take when they land on your site.
 You might see that of the people landing on your home page, 80% continue to a product page, and then 50% continue to a blog post.

 “This informs website UX decisions as well as drives our decisions in various stages of the buyer journey – be it content, tactics or even ad spend,” writes Zaharony.